 By the way, just a quick reminder again that this is not financial advice so please Do Your Own Research (DYOR) before you try any of these.

 Minimize Your Risk

-In my case, since my funds are distributed in a lot more crypto than what they’re holding, I don’t see that mind-blowing gains, but I also don’t experience that humongous dips.
+In my case, since my funds are distributed in a lot more crypto than what they’re holding, I didn’t see mind-blowing gains, but I also didn’t experience humongous dips.